KabriAcid/aquaflow/blueprint.md

 ## Overview

 Aquaflow is a web application designed to facilitate the sale and delivery of bottled water.
 The application provides a customer-facing interface for ordering water and an admin portal for managing orders, customers, and products.
+The application is now fully connected to a MySQL database.

 ## Project Structure